jaydio/rosbackup-ng/README.md

 ### Global Settings

-The global configuration file (`global.yaml` or `global.json`) contains settings that apply to all backup operations:
+The global configuration file contains settings that apply to all backup operations:

 Example (`global.yaml`):
 ```yaml